neptune-ai/docs/docs/integrations/matplotlib.rst

 .. note::

     Not all `matplotlib` charts can be converted to interactive `plotly` charts.
-    If conversion is not possible, `neptune-client` will notify the user and automatically fall back on logging the chart as an image.
+    If conversion is not possible, `neptune-client` will emit a warning and fall back on logging the chart as an image.

 ..
 External Links